 In terms of Family Law, the EU provides a common set of rules around the recognition and enforcement of Court Orders across all EU jurisdictions, but beyond this the UK is able to decide its own terms for Family Law.
 The UK's legal processes vary across England and Wales, Scotland and Northern Ireland.
 This article will refer to the law of England and Wales.

 The biggest consideration in an international divorce case is determining which country the divorce proceedings should be carried out in.
-If a couple has certain links to two or more EU countries, then they may be able to choose which country to begin divorce proceeding in.
+If a couple has certain links to two or more EU countries, then they may be able to choose which country to begin divorce proceedings in.
 This will depend on where you and your spouse are 'domiciled' and where you are 'habitually resident.'
 For more information on what these terms mean, see How Does Divorce Work if One Person Doesn't Live in the UK?

 If divorce proceedings are started in two different countries at the same time, then currently the EU can step in and decide which country should take precedence.
 Without this decision being made, there could be two divorce proceedings running simultaneously, which could result in two conflicting outcomes.